threefoldfoundation/info_sdk/src/6_develop/storage/tutorial.md

 Clicking the metrics drop down you should see all the `metrics` that are know to prometheus (same ones from prometheus UI)
 ![069](img/069.jpeg)

 Later you can add dashboards for `minio` that shows you all minio statistics.
-We might also later provide a pre-configured minio dashboard that also graph the nwe custom metrics in minio that were added by `threefold`
+We might also later provide a pre-configured minio dashboard that also graph the new custom metrics in minio that were added by `threefold`